unik-name/help-unikname/docs/3-unikname-connect/integration-technology/woocommerce/README.md

 ### Install from your WordPress Dashboard

-You can install Unikname Connect directly from your WordPress Dashboard.
+You can install the plugin directly from your WordPress Dashboard.

 1. Go to your WordPress Dashboard
 1. Go to the extensions/plugins manager
 1. Add a new one
-1. Look for `unikname connect` in the search box on right
+1. Look for `unikname` in the search box on right
-1. Install `Unikname Connect` plugin
+1. Install `Unikname` plugin
 1. Then `enable` it

 ### Advanced installation methods